Mario Polar Ugarteche: Early life

 He was born to Miguel Ángel Polar Vargas and Esther Ugarteche.
-He studied at the National College of American Independence and at the Arévalo Institute in his hometown, completing his secondary studies with honors.
+He studied at the National College of American Independence and the Arévalo Institute in his hometown, completing his secondary studies with honors.
 His higher studies were completed at the National University of Saint Augustine in Arequipa, where he graduated with a doctorate in Philosophy and Letters.

-From a very young age he devoted himself to teaching, teaching at various secondary schools in Arequipa (including the Colegio de la Independencia) and, later, at the Faculty of Letters and the Faculty of Economic Sciences of the Universidad San Agustín.
+From a very young age, he devoted himself to teaching, teaching at various secondary schools in Arequipa (including the Colegio de la Independencia) and, later, at the Faculty of Letters and the Faculty of Economic Sciences of the Universidad San Agustín.

 He played an important role in the birth of the National Democratic Front.
 At that time, he met Luis Bedoya Reyes and other future associates and co-thinkers, who were then members of the "Independent Youth", a civic movement that supported President Bustamante y Rivero.

 He was appointed economic and cultural adviser to the Peruvian embassy in Santiago, Chile (1946) and later was the adviser of economic affairs for the Peruvian embassy in Buenos Aires.
 However, his diplomatic career was cut short when President Bustamante and Rivero were overthrown by the 1948 coup.

 He returned to Arequipa, where he returned to pursue secondary and university education.
-He was also manager of the local chamber of commerce.
+He was also the manager of the local chamber of commerce.

 In 1950 he resumed political activity as general secretary of the nascent Democratic League in Arequipa, which faced hardship during the dictatorship of Manuel A. Odría.
 He was accused of sedition; however, the judicial proceedings initiated against him did not move forward.